-Analysis | 3 takeaways from Day 2 of Trump’s impeachment trial
+Analysis | 4 takeaways from Day 2 of Trump’s impeachment trial

 There are limits to the metaphor.
 Trump’s response was delayed, even by the accounts of GOP senators and some former White House aides.
 He also offered words of praise for the rioters, expressing “love” for them even as it was occurring and later saying it would be a day for them to remember.
 But he did, in the same “love” video, tell them to go home peacefully.

 Trump often mixes his messages like this, giving himself plausible deniability while seeming to send a message.
-His team will focus on the “go home” stuff rather than the “I love you” stuff.
+His team will focus on the “go home” stuff rather than the “We love you” stuff.
 It’s up to Democrats to argue that his encouragement and negligence outweighed these messages.

 Expect that argument to rely heavily upon the statements of rioters who say they were encouraged by Trump to act — along with accounts that Trump was happy about the scenes he was seeing on TV.

-2. Connecting the historical dots on subversion
+2. Connecting the dots on subversion

 Democrats’ impeachment article focused mostly on one event: Trump’s Jan.
 6 speech on the Ellipse.
-It also mentioned Trump’s call to Georgia Secretary of State Brad Raffensperger (R) in which he asked Raffensperger to “find” enough votes to flip the state, as well as a broad reference to Trump’s “prior efforts to subvert and obstruct the certification of” election results.
+It also mentioned Trump’s call to Georgia Secretary of State Brad Raffensperger (R) in which he asked the official to “find” enough votes to flip the state, as well as a broad reference to Trump’s “prior efforts to subvert and obstruct the certification of” election results.

 Given that, there was a real question about how far back in history they would go and what they would use to prove incitement — including whether and how much they would lump in Trump’s past references to violence by his supporters.